SnailWalkerYC/SnailWalkerYC.github.io/_posts/2021-09-01-System-Design-Summary.md

    2.  **scal(read & write)**
    3. **performance(latency)** : traffic peak.
    4. **costs**: design to minimize cost/cost of maintainance.
 2. What scale is expected from the system.
-How much storage will we need
+How much storage will we need. based on the requirements, estimate storage size, QPS, read-heavy or write-heavy, and etc.  This step might not apply to product design, but you can ask if the calculation is needed or not
 3. System API: define APIs expected from the system.
    1. with requirements to make generalized API.
    2. Non functional requirements: scalable(tens of thousands of video views per second); high performant(few tens of millionseconds to return total views count for a video); highly available(survives hardware/network failures, no single point of failure).
 CPA.